mimvoid/neocities-site/src/content/worlds/aegis-of-death/malachi/index.md

 **Relation**: Ally

-"Felix is awfully smart, and he knows a lot about technology I had no idea existed.
-His interest in shadows means we have a common goal, so we've been helping each other think of ideas and find new leads.
-He's impressive, even if it's given him an ego that knows exactly how to get on my nerves.
+"Felix knows a lot about technology I can hardly wrap my head around, and he's one of the few out there who's actually interested in shadows.
+He always comes running to me with new ideas and leads.
+It's impressive, even if it's given him an ego that's probably bore holes through his skull.

-"I don't think I would have been able to accomplish nearly as much, at least, I don't think.
+"He's so...what's the right word...independent?
+I don't think I would have been able to accomplish nearly as much.
 But if I had a normal life, maybe I could at least have done something impressive too?
-Ugh, I don't even want to think about it anymore."
+Ugh, I don't even want to think about him anymore."

 ### [Mystery Girl]({{% relref "sonya" %}})